 - Overcoming past traumas to the head.

-- Solving head shyness.
+- Improving head shyness.

-- Preparing the horse for day to day care like brushing, washing, cleaning eyes, deworming etc.
+- Preparing the horse for day-to-day care like brushing, washing, cleaning eyes, deworming, etc.

 - Preparing the horse for the basic groundwork exercise “yielding for physical aids”.